radrbiz/radard/src/ripple/shamap/README.md

     in the historic data stored by the data base.
 The call to to `fetch(hash)` does that work for us.

- 3. Finally, if mLedgerSeq is non-zero and we did't locate the node in the historic data, then we call a MissingNodeHandler.
+ 3. Finally, if ledgerSeq_ is non-zero and we did't locate the node in the historic data, then we call a MissingNodeHandler.

-    The non-zero mLedgerSeq indicates that the SHAMap is a complete map that belongs to a historic ledger with the given (non-zero) sequence number.
+    The non-zero ledgerSeq_ indicates that the SHAMap is a complete map that belongs to a historic ledger with the given (non-zero) sequence number.
     So, if all expected data is always present, the MissingNodeHandler should never be executed.